 |

-The single lever immediately below the headstock operated the individual dog clutches used to engage screwcutting and the power sliding feed
+The single lever immediately below the headstock operated individual dog clutches that engaged either screwcutting or the power sliding feed.
+Its central position provided a neutral with neither engaged

 |